 In the final fight scene, when King Kong throws Godzilla over his shoulder, Shoichi Hirose didn't throw an empty suit, but actually threw it with Haruo Nakajima still inside.
 It was Hirose's way of proving his was the stronger of the two.

 Although fans of both Kong and Godzilla argue to this day, Toho has declared that King Kong was meant to win.
-Kong was much more popular than Godzilla at this time, and was the obvious choice to win audiences over.
+Apart from the fact that Godzilla was still a villain, Kong was much more popular than Godzilla at this time, and was the obvious choice to win audiences over.

 During the final fight between King Kong and Godzilla, King Kong tries to shove a tree down Godzilla's throat.
 This is a tribute to the fight between Kong and the Tyrannosaurs Rex from the original King Kong (1933), where a famous publicity still from that encounter shows Kong shoving a tree into the T-Rex's mouth.